Then/Now: The Cast of 'Dallas'

 Patrick Duffy: Now

-In 1991, Patrick went on to star in "Step by Step" as Frank Lambert.
+In 1991, Duffy went on to star alongside Suzanne Somers in "Step by Step" as Frank Lambert.
 The show ran until 1998.
-Duffy also had a long stint on "The Bold and the Beautiful" from 2006-2011.
+Duffy also had a long stint on "The Bold and the Beautiful" from 2006-2011 and since played Bobby again on the new rendition of "Dallas” and has had roles in television and film.

-Along with Larry Hagman, Ken was the only cast member to remain on "Dallas" throughout its entire original run.
+Along with Larry Hagman, Kercheval was the only cast member to remain on "Dallas" throughout its entire original run.

 Victoria Principal: Then